 Rose petals are not exactly the most commonplace ingredient for western cooks, but they are essential if you are attempting to cook certain Middle Eastern dishes.
 You may have a hard time finding them in grocery stores.
-Avoid using petals from decorative roses that may have been exposed to pesticides or other chemicals.
-Note that the roses used in Persian cooking come from a special variety of wild rose that is only harvested during the spring, which means that the availability will be limited.
+Roses used in Persian cooking come from a special variety of wild rose that is only harvested during the spring, so the availability will be limited.
 To give your food the rose flavor without using rose petals, try one of the rose petal substitutes below.

 Your best bet: Rose water

 Rose water is one of the oldest culinary extracts; it has been used in cooking for centuries.
 Originally, it was a byproduct of making perfumes from roses and was discovered by Islamic chemists in the Middle Ages.
 To make it, rose petals are steeped in water so that the water is infused with the essential oils.
 In other words, you get the same flavor that you would get from the petals.

 Rose water has the benefit of being much easier to find and to use when compared to petals.
 In addition, it does not lose its flavor as quickly as fresh petals would.
 Rose water’s main drawback is the fact that you lose the visual appeal that you would get from rose petals when they are used whole.

 Rose water is used in a number of Chinese, Indian, and Persian dishes and shows up in some blends of Moroccan ras el hanout.
 As far as Western taste preferences are concerned, the strong floral flavor makes it better suited to desserts; however, it is a traditional ingredient in some savory preparations as well.